r-limpz/archival-system/README.md

 ---

-## **Acknowledgments**
+Acknowledgments
 This project was made possible through the collaborative efforts of:

-- **Adviser**: Dr. Maureen M. Villamor
+Adviser: Dr. Maureen M. Villamor
-- Faculty and staff of the College of Information and Computing, USeP
+Faculty and staff of the College of Information and Computing, USeP
-- Panelists: Nancy S. Mozo, MIT, and Leah O. Pelias, DBM-IS
+Panelists: Nancy S. Mozo, MIT, and Leah O. Pelias, DBM-IS Special thanks to the developers for their contributions:

-Special thanks to the developers Ken Jerold Y. Arellano, Rex Xyriel R. Limpangog, and Earl Lemuel S. Egos.
+Ken Jerold Y. Arellano: Project Manager and Assistant Back-End Developer Rex Xyriel R. Limpangog: Programming Lead
+Earl Lemuel S. Egos: Technical Writer

 ---